mendix/docs/content/howto/build-hololens.md

 ##  4.1 Markers (todo:change all markers in this doc to trackers)

-First, configure your pages in the Mendix Module.
+First, you will configure your pages in the Mendix Module.
 To do this, your project needs to be running.
 You will begin by generating markers.
 The markers determine the placement of the pages.
-The HoloLens scans the markers, and through this configuration will know what page goes with what marker.
-To create the markers complete the following steps:
+The HoloLens scans the markers, and through this configuration will know which page goes with which marker.

+To create the markers, complete the following steps:

-1. Click **Run Locally**, then click **View** to see your app in a browser
+1. Click **Run Locally**, then click **View** to see your app in a browser.
 2. Click http://localhost:8080/p/ARConfig and click **Enter** to view the configuration page, and then go to **Entities** > **Markers**.
-3. If there are no markers there already, click **Generate:**
+3. If there are no markers there already, click **Generate**:

 	![](attachments/build-hololens/generate.png)